 Biography

-Helen Schary Motro's most recent book, The Right to Happiness: After All They Went Through (Amsterdam Publishers, forthcoming 2024) is a collection of fictional short stories exploring the varied responses of Holocaust survivors and their post-war children to the experience of conflict and trauma.
+Helen Schary Motro's most recent book, The Right to Happiness: After All They Went Through (Amsterdam Publishers, 2024) is a collection of fictional short stories exploring the varied responses of Holocaust survivors and their post-war children to the experience of conflict and trauma.

 Her first book, Maneuvering between the Headlines: An American Lives through the Intifada (Other Press, New York 2005), is a personal account of the search for peace and coexistence in Israel and Palestine.